JTafej/24-25-Programming/Unit 2/Day 7 Functions.md

 print(result)
 ```

 ### Your challenge for today is to create a "log in system" where users enter their names, and then get a unique response.
 Use functions to print a special message for each user who "signs in" to the program.
 This way each person gets a personalized note!
-Use Time and OS to make your program cleaner and more interactive with the users.
+Use Time and OS to make your program cleaner and more interactive for the users.
 #### If you want an extra challenge, you can give each user a unique password that they must enter!